linkerd/linkerd/docs/config.md

 The default _dstPrefix_ is `/thrift`.

-* *thriftFramed* -- if `true`, a framed thrift transport is used for outgoing requests; otherwise, a buffered transport is used.
-Typically this setting matches the router's servers' `thriftFramed` param. (default: true)
-* *thriftMethodInDst* -- if `true`, thrift method names are appended to destinations for outgoing requests.
-Typically this setting matches the router's servers' `thriftMethodInDst` param. (default: false)
+* *thriftMethodInDst* -- if `true`, thrift method names are appended to destinations for outgoing requests. (default: false)

 Thrift servers define additional parameters:

 * *thriftFramed* -- if `true`, a framed thrift transport is used for incoming requests; otherwise, a buffered transport is used.
 Typically this setting matches the router's `thriftFramed` param. (default: true)
-* *thriftMethodInDst* -- if `true`, thrift method names are appended to destinations for incoming requests.
-Typically this setting matches the router's `thriftMethodInDst` param. (default: false)

 The default server _port_ is 4114.

+Thrift also supports additional *client* parameters:

+* *thriftFramed* -- if `true`, a framed thrift transport is used for outgoing requests; otherwise, a buffered transport is used.
+Typically this setting matches the router's servers' `thriftFramed` param. (default: true)

 As an example: Here's a thrift router configuration that routes thrift--via buffered transport--from port 4004 to port 5005